xraypy/feff85exafs/INSTALL.md

     export PREFIX =  ${CURDIR}/local_install
 ```

-which you can change to
+which you can change to something like

 ```
     export PREFIX  = /usr/local